Daria-E/code_analysis/README.md

 [CherryTree](https://github.com/giuspen/cherrytree) is a note-taking app that supports nested notes, attachments, TeX, images, charts and more.
 It's considerably more complex than TinyCalculator...

 Similarly to the previous time, I retrieved the source code and ran cppcheck.
-The error log (`cherrytree_errors.txt`) is attached.
+The error log (`cherrytree_errors.html`) is attached.

 Sadly, I failed to compile the app for ARM64.
 While the cross-compiler is available, it seems some dependencies of the program don't play nicely with cross-compiling (namely the FMT library, and other TeX-related dependencies).
 This was expected, as CherryTree's documentation highly recommends building on the target arch.
 This can be accomplished by running an ARM64 VM on the x86_64 host, and building there.